Download and Install

 Figure 6: Adding an account.

 You should now see all of your hosts that exist in your account, but they are not being automatically updated yet.
-You should select which hosts you would like to update by clicking the check boxes to their left, then clicking on the Configure Selected Hosts button.
-Since you can update hostnames in different ways (more on that below), you can have different hosts set to update differently all within the same Update client.
+You should select which hosts you would like to update by clicking the check boxes next to each host, then clicking the Configure Selected Hosts button.
+Since you can update hostnames in various ways, you can set up hosts to update differently all within the same Update client.

 Figure 7: Select the hosts you would like to configure.